 Sharpen for Screen Standard – this works for me.
 It is important to sharpen on export, as most of the time you will be resizing the image.
 If you are resizing sharpening on export is essential IMO.

 - Make sure you have ‘Cropped Dimensions’ showing on your Info Overlay

 - Crop to the Aspect Ratio of the Image size you want on export.

-- If you untick Resize to Fit or use pixels as the measurement system – Resolution PPI will not matter.
+- If you choose pixels Resolution PPI will not matter.